1996Paul-Wen/watchdog/README.md

-# 1. Introduction
+# 1. Overview
-Package `watchdog` provides a rate limiter based on "token bucket" algorithm.
-It is a token bucket algorithm implementation **based on real-time calculation and ZERO POINT movement**.
-The generation of tokens is continuous rather than discrete.
+Package `watchdog` provides an easy-to-use and reliable rate limiter based on "token bucket" algorithm.

+Its implementation relies on **ZERO POINT movement mechanism based on real-time calculation**.

 `watchdog` has **2** advantages:

-- **Simpler implementation**. `watchdog` implements token bucket algorithm based on the simple **ZERO POINT movement** mechanism, which is simpler and easier to understand than `golang.org/x/time/rate`, the official implementation
+- **Simpler implementation**. `watchdog` implements token bucket algorithm based on the simple **ZERO POINT movement** mechanism, which is simpler and easier to understand than `golang.org/x/time/rate`, the official implementation.
+Thanks to ZERO POINT movement mechanism, the structs and token calculation methods provided by `watchdog` are both simpler than the official implementation.

 - **More reliable limiting mechanism**. `watchdog` calculates the token correctly, thanks to which the limiting mechanism it provides is reliable.
 The logic of `golang.org/x/time/rate` is wrong because it considers `reserved tokens` when calculating the returned tokens for canceled events.
+This bug is easily fixed by `watchdog`'s **zero point movement** mechanism.

+At the usage level, `watchdog` completely covers the functions of `golang.org/x/time/rate` and maintains a similar interface, so it does not require too much mental burden to use.

+（`watchdog`最大的优点是比官方实现`golang.org/x/time/rate`更简单，更容易理解，并且token的计算也更加可靠）

+# 2. Original impetus of development
+### 2.1 First, to make "token bucket" algorithm implementation simple and stupid

+The official implementation `golang.org/x/time/rate` is a little bit complicated due to its dizzying calculations.
+I want to make "token bucket" algorithm simpler, easier to understand and implement.

+So, `watchdog` proposes 2 core concepts: **[OCCUPIED TIME SPAN]** + **[ZERO POINT]**.
+Based on these two concepts, ***the complex token calculation is transformed into a simple ZERO POINT movement***.

+（`watchdog`提出了2个核心概念：**OCCUPIED TIME SPAN**，**ZERO POINT**，并基于这两个概念将复杂的token计算转化为了简单的零点移动）

+For specific design ideas, see **My understanding of "token bucket" algorithm** below.

+### 2.2 Second, to fix calculation bugs of `golang.org/x/time/rate`

+The method of calculating the token in `golang.org/x/time/rate` is wrong.
 Related discussions can refer to:

   >https://github.com/golang/go/issues/56924